-Our primary objective for the Hotchkiss and Tasby Chess Clubs is to learn and play excellent chess.
-Our constant focus and goal is to improve our playing skills.
+Our primary objective for the Hotchkiss and Tasby Chess Clubs is to learn to play excellent chess.
+Our goal will always be to improve our playing skills.
 Students who insist on doing otherwise may be summarily suspended from the club at the discretion of the Chess Coach and will not be readmitted without his consent.
 There is no time for idle conversation or any other activity during any session.
-There are other students who want to be in the club.
+There will probably always be students on a waiting list who want to be in the club.
 Cell phone use for any purpose during chess club is strictly prohibited.
 Computer use for anything other than supervised chess activity is also prohibited.
-Focus on chess, or get out of the club.

-In some respects chess club will be more like a college-level course than a club.
-There is a lot of material to learn.
-New words, new rules, practically a new language.
+In some respects Chess Club is more like a college-level course than a club.
+A lot of material will need to be learned in a short time: new words, new rules, practically a new language.
 You will learn to think more clearly.
-If your parents or relatives play chess, most of you will find that you will be beating them regularly in a few months.
+If your parents or relatives play chess, most of you will be beating them regularly very soon.
 Many of you will be able to beat your instructor as well, if he is teaching you well.
 Unlike many other games, there is no luck in chess.
 You and your opponent both start out with even odds, and the winner is the one who plays the best game.

 We are going to start out by learning 'how to move the pieces', and 'how to talk in Algebraic Notation (AN).
-We are going to learn the concepts of checkmate and stalemate.
+We will learn the concepts of checkmate and stalemate.
 We will start out by looking at the end of the game: not the beginning.
 We will discuss practically every way there is to checkmate an opponent and the traps that can lead to stalemate or loss.
 Then we will learn a few basic checkmates.
-Finally we will learn how to set up a board and begin a game.
-Maybe that sounds completely backwards, but it's really the best way to learn how to play chess.
+Finally we will learn how to set up and begin a game properly.
+That ma sound completely backwards, but it's really the best way to learn how to play chess.
 We will also learn how to write a FEN string.

-By our fourth chess club meeting every student who is still in chess club should know a few things about chess than many people who have played chess for five or ten years.
-And every student will be able to look at a chess book and be able to understand what it says.
-Many 'experienced' chess players cannot even do that.
-Then we will really begin to learn 'how to play', just 'how to move the pieces'.
+By our fourth chess club meeting every student who is still in chess club should know a few things about chess that many people who have played chess for five or ten years do not know.
+And every student will be able to look at a chess book and understand what it says.
+Many 'experienced' chess players cannot do that.
+In this club you should expect to learn 'how to play chess', not just 'how to move the pieces'.

-At each meeting, every club member will immediately sign in at the beginning of each session and will then proceed directly to a table to begin a game or to continue a game in progress, writing down each move on an approved AN scoresheet or game book.
+Every club member will immediately sign in at the beginning of each session and will then proceed directly to a table either to begin a game or to continue a game in progress, writing down each move on an approved AN scoresheet or game book.
 We are going to start talking AN from day one, which will no doubt be a little disconcerting for all of us at first, but which will quickly become second nature.

 All scoresheets and game books are to remain in the library at all times and will be redistributed to their owners at each session.
 The Chess Coach will periodically review the scoresheets and game books to insure that all players are writing their moves in proper and legible AN.
 Players are responsible to fill out the date and player names for each game that they play.
 Players who do not write down their moves will be subject to suspension or expulsion from the Club.